 East Georgia Regional Medical Center (EGRMC) CEO Stephen Pennington presented the award to Grice.
-During his introduction he discussed Grice's over four decade legacy of making a difference in our community.
+During his introduction, he discussed Grice's over four decade legacy of making a difference in our community.
 He shared how Grice has impacted him personally through their friendship and in his role as CEO of EGRMC.
-Stephen opened his coat jacket and reveled he was wearing one of DeWayne's iconic, black Grice Connect logo's shirt.
+Stephen opened his coat jacket and revealed he was wearing one of DeWayne's iconic, black Grice Connect logo shirts.

 Here is the transcript of DeWayne's acceptance speech:

-"Thank you Stephen.
-Stephen and I had lunch on Wednesday and I wondered why he wanted a Grice Connect shirt.
-Whitney Lavoie, Grice Connect’s Manager Editor is in the back of the room and she is very excited to have someone else in the call rotation.
-Stephen if you could see her before you leave.
+"Thank you, Stephen.
+Stephen and I had lunch on Wednesday, and I wondered why he wanted a Grice Connect shirt.
+Whitney Lavoie, Grice Connect’s Managing Editor, is in the back of the room and she is very excited to have someone else in the call rotation.
+Stephen, if you could see her before you leave.

 You know, for 40 years, many of us in this room have worked to get to the moment we are at today.

-And can you imagine that the only way our story was told was through social media and Facebook?
+And can you imagine if the only way our story was told was through social media and Facebook?

 Think about that.